cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-insecure.md

   <button class="filter-button current"><strong>Insecure</strong></button>
 </div>

-This page shows you how to start and stop a secure 3-node CockroachDB cluster in a single [Kubernetes](http://kubernetes.io/) cluster, using one of the following:
+This page shows you how to start and stop a 3-node CockroachDB insecure test cluster in a single [Kubernetes](http://kubernetes.io/) cluster, using one of the following:

 - Manual [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) configuration